Omnissa Horizon 8 Console Configuration

 Horizon has a web-based Help Desk tool built into Horizon Connection Server.

-• In Horizon Console, simply enter a user name in the search box at the top of the page.
+• In Horizon Console, simply enter a username in the User Search box at the top of the page.

 The Desktops and Applications tabs let you see what the user is entitled to.
 You can even export these lists.